Everything you need to know about the TMS!

 • a valid, official Photo ID (identity card, passport or driving licence)

-• two pencils (hardness grade HB, B or 2B) and a Eraser
+• two pencils (HB, B or 2B degree of hardness) and a Eraser

-Not absolutely necessary, but permitted items are:
+Not absolutely necessary, but Permitted items are:

 • Catering

-• Wallet, medicines, handkerchiefs
+• Wallet, medication, handkerchiefs

-• Disinfectant wipes, disinfectants
+• Disinfectant wipes, disinfectant

 • Religious clothing and headgear